hyprland-community/pyprland/site/index.md

  sudo rm -fr /var/cache/pypr /usr/local/bin/pypr ; rm ~/.config/hypr/pyprland.toml
  ```

-Ensure it's not conflicting with any existing file on your system before proceeding.
+In case you already installed pyprland, ensure it's not conflicting with any existing file on your system before proceeding.

 ## Install